w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ## Introduction
 {:.no_toc}

 The WCAG documents explain how to make the web more accessible to people with disabilities.
-WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.
+WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies.

 W3C Accessibility Guidelines (WCAG) 3 is currently an **incomplete draft that will change**.
 WCAG 3 is intended to develop into a W3C Standard **in a few years**.

 The current standard, Web Content Accessibility Guidelines (WCAG 2), is introduced in the [WCAG 2 Overview](/standards-guidelines/wcag/).

-When WCAG 3 is fairly stable, we will provide guidance on transitioning from WCAG 2 to WCAG 3.
-The best way to prepare for WCAG 3 in the future, is to meet WCAG 2 Level A and AA success criteria now.
+The best way to prepare for WCAG 3 in the future, is to meet WCAG 2.2 success criteria now.

+WCAG 3 is being designed to:
+* **have similar core requirements as WCAG 2, with some revisions and additions**
+* provide additional supplemental requirements, assertions, and recommended practices
+* provide a conformance model that allows more specific reporting of progress towards conformance and above minimal conformance

 We will update this page regularly as work on the WCAG 3 Draft progresses.

 ## Status: In-progress drafts

 The WCAG 3 Draft includes potential guidelines, requirements, and conformance model that we are exploring.
 The final requirements in WCAG 3 will be different from this draft.
 Guidelines and requirements will be edited, added, combined, and removed.
-The conformance model may change.
+The conformance model will be refined.

 ### September 2026 updates